 SECTION 4 - ELIGIBLE EXPENDITURES: The Whatcom County Council hereby adopts the Justice Project Implementation Plan (Exhibit A).
-Funds collected under this sales and use tax may be used for any expense consistent with the Implementation Plan, as adopted or as may be amended consistent with Sections 3 and 7, or future implementation plans adopted by the Whatcom County Council.
+Funds collected under this sales and use tax mustay be used for any expense consistent with the Justice Project Implementation Plan, as adopted or as may be amended consistent with Sections 3 and 7, or future implementation plans adopted by the Whatcom County Council.

-Cities within Whatcom County with a 2023 population less than 20,000 people may use proceeds from this sales and use tax for any public health, safety, and justice purpose, including but not limited to municipal public safety expenditures, and which use shall not be limited or restricted by the provisions and guidance of the Implementation Plan.
+Cities within Whatcom County with a 2023 population less than 20,000 people may use proceeds from this sales and use tax for any public health, safety, and justice purpose_as authorized by RCW 82.14.450, including but not limited to municipal public safety expenditures, and which use shall not be limited or restricted by the provisions and guidance of the Justice Project Implementation Plan.

-SECTION 5 - INTERJURISDICTIONAL AND STAKEHOLDER COORDINATION:

-If this sales and use tax is approved by the voters:
+SECTION 5 - INTERJURISDICTIONAL AND STAKEHOLDER COORDINATION: If this sales and use tax is approved by the voters: